caheredia/async-speeds/README.md

 - Create an API that all frameworks can use for timing, writing, and saving.

 - Write a fixture for sanic testing
+- Flask reference

+- Call time in each iteration of loop

 # TLDR
 - If you have to go through an API than definitely take advantage of asynchronous calls.
 However, for local writes it may not be necessary to add complexity to a code base just to eek out a couple of hundred rows per second...unless you really need the speed, then GO Fast.